robdmc/gistfinder/README.md

 You can fuzzy-search your gists and have them immediately available to you for cut and paste into the terminal.

-If you are familiar with the vim keybings (j-k for down-up and / for search) you should feel right at home in gistfinder.
+If you are familiar with the vim keybindings (j-k for down-up and / for search) you should feel right at home in gistfinder.

 ![Demo Gif](https://github.com/robdmc/gistfinder/blob/master/images/screencast.gif)